Tiinusen/letsencrypt-nginx/README.md

 Afterwards, just follow the folder structure in this repo and make sure those folders and files is placed in the proper structure in root (/).

-Then in **/usr/local/bin/renew** add a reclaim email address before proceeding.
+Then in **/usr/local/bin/renew** add a reclaim email address and make the file executable.

 ## Before use
 Make sure the DNS records gets pointed towards the server which runs the nginx instance.